You will learn

 Accessibility in emailsAccessibility in emails

-- Write subject lines and preview text that are descriptive, short, and to the point.
+Make your subject lines and preview text descriptive, enticing, and short.

 - Use contrasting colors.